Pirfenidet (Pirfenidone)

 Frequently Asked Questions

-No, Pirfenidet is not addictive according to the medication information.
+No, Pirfenidet is not considered addictive.

 Important Disclaimer